← All issues

 Cafe Brio

-Cafe Brio on the Plaza has been making its own pastries since 2007, which explains why the morning line forms before the doors open.
-The fruit tart changes weekly according to what the season provides, and the house espresso pairs particularly well with whatever emerges from the ovens at dawn.
-Patio seating fills first on days when the fog lifts early.
+Cafe Brio on the Plaza has been making its own pastries since 2007, which explains the line that forms before the doors open.
+Lady Humboldt's preference is the Berries & Cream Waffles, though the espresso holds up its end with whatever comes out of the ovens at dawn.
+Patio seating fills first when the fog lifts early.
+Brunch continues on weekends until 3.

 View on Map →